-The NEBOSH General Certificate course is a widely recognised qualification for general safety responsibilities.
-This general occupational health and safety certificate is extremely well recognised and sought after by employers in the United Kingdom.
-The qualification gives employers piece of mind that they have a competent person in place to manage workplace safety on a daily basis.
+The NEBOSH General Certificate in Occupational Health & Safety course is a widely recognised qualification for general safety responsibilities.
+This nationally certificate for managers is extremely well recognised and sought after by employers in the United Kingdom.
+The training and qualification gives employers peace-of-mind that they have a competent person in place to manage workplace safety on a daily basis.

-This accredited NEBOSH General Certificate in Occupational Health & Safety is for personnel e.g. managers, supervisors, non-safety specialists etc with health and safety responsibilities and who need a grounding and recognised qualification in occupational safety and health.
+This accredited course is for personnel e.g. managers, supervisors, non-safety specialists etc with health and safety responsibilities and who need a grounding and recognised qualification in occupational health and safety.

 - Develop, promote and communicate an effective safety culture in an organisation.

 - Identify the key features of a health and safety policy, the preparations and performance review of a health & safety audit.

 - Understand the importance of proactive and reactive health and safety monitoring measures.